Background Causes of the English Civil War

 There were riots in Edinburgh against the use of the Book of Common Prayer.

 In Scotland a National Covenant was formed which protested against any religious interference in Scotland by England.
-The Bishops installed in Scotland by James I
+Those Bishops that had been installed in Scotland by Charles’ father, James I

 John Hampden, challenged the King’s right to impose Ship Money but he lost the case and the court ruled that the King was the only authority that could impose such a tax.